vanthaiunghoa/citus-iot-ecosystem/README.md

 Description
 ===========
 Citus™ IoT Ecosystem (https://apps.citus.io/) is a complete IoT solution which allows consumers start to develop, integrate their IoT products, visualize sensors data in a centralized platform and rapidly building their own sharing economy business model through the Citus™ IoT Platform.
-It also supports dedicated infrastructure and shared infrastructure deployment model.
+It also supports dedicated infrastructure and shared infrastructure deployment.

 | No. | Component  | Pulls  | Stars | Size |
 |---|---|---|---|---|